rosaestefania/rosaestefania/README.md

 4th year Economic student.
 Currently learning programs like Stata, R y Phyton.
 Passionate about Data Science, Machine Learning and open source.
 Also, have some experience in Android Development and Data Analysis.

 ## Values :dancers:
-- innovation
+- Innovation
-- leadership
+- Leadership
-- teamwork
+- Teamwork

 ## Technologies :fire:
 - Data Analysis with **Python**.